IainJackson90/pp3-maths-quiz/README.md

 - If you do not want to play again it will display “Thank you for playing!” in blue.

 # Features

 ## Existing Features
+- The logo has a typewriter effect
+- The score has a typewriter effect
+- The "Do you want to play gain" has a typewriter effect
 - The WebApp is designed to prevent any unwanted input from the user that is not required and will prompt them to enter a valid input
 - The WebApp will randomize math equations for the user as many as the amount of rounds the user wants to play
 - The math equations will be in the format of “y operator x”